Household-Management-101.com

 use this Pin it button to save to Pinterest

-And then, once Halloween is over, it will be time to start to focus on Thanksgiving, which is something we'll do this week of the Challenge.
+Now that Halloween is over it's time to start to focus on Thanksgiving, which is something we'll do this week of the Challenge.

 We will also still be working on our preparations for Christmas as we go along.